 Sterling College requires all full-time students to fulfill a Chapel Requirement every semester.
-Students who live in Sterling, either on or off campus, are required to earn 14 chapel credits and two convocation credits each semester.
-Full-time students who live outside of Sterling are required to earn 11 chapel credits and 2 convocation credits.
+Students who live in Sterling, either on or off campus, are required to earn 14 chapel credits and 2 convocation credits each semester.
+Full-time students who live outside of Sterling are required to earn 11 chapel credits and 1 convocation credit.